robotage/SyntroPython/README.md

 #### SensorNetPoP

-SensorNetPoP allows a Raspberry Pi fitted with sensor hardware to act as a sensor node and a sensor network.
+SensorNetPoP allows a Raspberry Pi fitted with sensor hardware to act as a sensor node in a sensor network.
 Supported hardware sensors include:

 * USB video camera
 * pi camera